Mysteriza/WiFi-Lessons/README.md

 **Important Disclaimer:** This tutorial is for educational and personal network security testing purposes only. **Using these methods on networks you do not own, or without explicit written permission from the network owner, is illegal and unethical.
 Always act responsibly and within legal boundaries.**

+### What is Brucegotchi?

+Brucegotchi is a **feature or mode within the Bruce Firmware**.
+When you run Bruce Firmware and activate the "Brucegotchi" mode, it essentially transforms your hardware into a specialized tool for Wi-Fi network interaction, mimicking the popular Pwnagotchi project.

+**How Brucegotchi Works:**
+Think of Brucegotchi as an "intelligent Wi-Fi companion" for your ESP32 device.
+When activated, it:
+* **Actively Scans:** Your device starts constantly scanning for Wi-Fi networks in the surrounding area.
+* **Listens for Handshakes:** It specifically listens for "handshakes" – the crucial authentication signals exchanged when a device connects to a WPA/WPA2/WPA3 Wi-Fi network.
+* **Deauthenticates (Optional but Common):** To encourage the capture of handshakes, Brucegotchi can also perform "deauthentication attacks."
+This means it sends special signals to connected devices, temporarily knocking them offline.
+When these devices try to reconnect, they perform a new handshake, which Brucegotchi then attempts to capture.
+This is like gently "nudging" devices to re-authenticate so Brucegotchi can "eavesdrop" on the connection process.
+* **Collects Data:** Any captured handshakes are saved as `.pcap` files onto your device's storage (like an SD card).
+* **Expresses "Moods":** Just like a virtual pet, Brucegotchi displays various "moods" or ASCII faces on your device's screen (e.g., happy, bored, intense).
+These moods reflect its operational status and how many handshakes it's successfully captured.
+* **PwnGrid Interaction:** Brucegotchi can also communicate with other Brucegotchi or Pwnagotchi devices nearby through a "PwnGrid," allowing them to "discover" and potentially share information with each other.

+**Why Brucegotchi is Useful (and its Benefits):**
+The primary benefit of Brucegotchi is its ability to **passively and actively collect Wi-Fi handshakes**.
+This is incredibly useful for:
+* **Auditing Your Own Network Security:** By attempting to crack handshakes from your own Wi-Fi network, you can test the strength of your password.
+If it's easily cracked with common wordlists, you know your password needs to be stronger.
+* **Learning About Wi-Fi Security:** It provides a hands-on way to understand how Wi-Fi authentication works and the vulnerabilities that can be exploited.
+* **Portability:** Since it runs on small, low-power ESP32 devices, you can carry your Brucegotchi anywhere to observe Wi-Fi activity.

+In essence, Brucegotchi transforms a simple ESP32 development board into a powerful, automated tool for Wi-Fi handshake collection, making it a valuable asset for anyone interested in network security.

 ## Table of Contents

 * [1.
 Preliminary Requirements](#1-preliminary-requirements)